Join the local Indivisible movement!

 Indivisible Tri-Valley's Healthcare Work Group advocates at the local, state, and federal level for policies and legislation that will ensure equitable and affordable health care access for all.
 We are extremely concerned with current attempts to roll back health care rights and access for our most vulnerable populations and to abandon evidence based policies supporting public health.

-At Indivisible Tri-Valley (ITV), we organize - building collective power and seizing key moments to create change.
-The Healthcare Group channels this spirit of organizing into the critical fight for equitable, science-based healthcare access for all.
-Our work spans different areas of healthcare policy and advocacy, and our interests are shaped by the voices and experiences of our members - your input and participation will define our priorities and fuel our work.
+Indivisible Tri-Valley’s (ITV) Healthcare Work Group fights for equitable, science-based healthcare access for all.
+Our work spans different areas of healthcare policy and advocacy, and our interests are shaped by the voices and experiences of our members - your input and participation define our priorities and fuel our work.

 Science & Public Health